-Stamp duty is the sting in the tail when you’re buying a home, whether you’re a first-timer, a serial mover, or somewhere in between on the ladder.
+Stamp duty is the inevitable extra expense when you're buying a home – whether it's your first or your fifth.
 Stamp duty – or stamp duty land tax to give it its full title – is what you’ll pay to HMRC on top of what you’ve agreed to spend on a new home.
-How much do you need to allow and when do you pay?
-We’ll have you prepped.
+How much do you need to budget for and when do you pay?
+Be prepared with our simple to navigate guide.

 Find out more about buying a house in our comprehensive guide.